PrincetonACM/princetonacm.github.io/announcements/index.markdown

 {% endcomment %}

+<a name = "media-360"></a>
+## **Mental Health Project Looking for NLP Interns!**
+*August 28, 2021 at 12:01 PM*

+Through it's media and technology products, Impact Media 360 powers social impact by driving awareness, attitude change and action.
+Motivated by success of The Real Deal reality TV series, the company is expanding into mental health tech.

+The product being built is a platform that enables an individual to crowd source a positive sense of self for themselves or a loved one.
+With suicide, depression and anxiety on the rise, this product aims to socialize the well-being industry and disrupt digital models of self validation or self-esteem.

+The leadership of Impact Media 360 are looking to work with students interested in social impact, who have proficiency in NLP and are willing to complete the development of a working demonstration or prototype of the product.

+The project may relate to course work or be integral to junior papers or senior theses.
+The leadership will work closely with the students to ensure the prototype is built according to the vision and completed within a four month time frame.
+Opportunities to join the organization in a full time or part time capacity are available.

+For more information, contact Shikha Uberoi Bajpai '13 founder and president of Impact Media 360 at [shikha@shikhauberoi.com](shikha@shikhauberoi.com).

+---

 <a name = "design-winners"></a>
 ## **The Winning Designs for Gear are Out!**
 *August 27, 2021 at 10:00 AM*